medic/cht-docs/content/en/hosting/analytics/setup-kubernetes.md

 ---
 title: "CHT Sync Setup with Kubernetes"
-weight: 4
+weight: 2
-linkTitle: "Setup with Kubernetes"
+linkTitle: "Kubernetes"
 description: >
   Setting up CHT Sync with Kubernetes and the CHT
 relatedContent: >
   core/overview/architecture
   core/overview/cht-sync
+aliases:
+   - /apps/guides/data/analytics/production
 ---

 This guide will walk you through setting up a deployment of CHT Sync with the CHT using Kubernetes.
+This path is recommended if you already have a Kubernetes cluster [hosting the CHT]({{< relref "hosting/4.x/production/kubernetes" >}}).

 ## Prerequisites